flomesh-io/pipy/samples/bpf/port-interceptor/README.md

 pipy test-server.js
 ```

-The sample backend listens on port 8000 and replies with a simple `Hi` in HTTP.
+The sample backend listens on port 8000 and replies with a simple `"Hi"` in HTTP.
 The proxy listens on port 9000 and, while delegating all HTTP requests to port 8000, injects header `Server: Pipy interceptor` to all responses.

 Now send a request from a remote address to port 8000.
 You can do this by using the included `test-curl.sh`, in which a veth is created and connected to a netns simulating a remote client.